 After 70 years of Azerbaijani rule, this historic Armenian province was liberated during the Karabagh war and is now being actively resettled.
 If Kashatagh becomes well-settled and developed, Armenia and Karabagh will gain immeasurably.

-But while Kashatagh needs new life, the region has almost no livable housing.
-Many houses were badly damaged during the Karabagh war.
-Unfortunately, many resettlers still live in these bombed-out ruins – entire families in 1 or 2 rooms – coping amidst makeshift roofs, earthen floors, and leaky walls and ceilings.
+But while Kashatagh needs new life, the region has suffered from a housing crisis.
+Many houses were badly damaged during the war.
+Unfortunately, many resettlers continue to live in these bombed-out ruins – entire families in 1 or 2 rooms – coping amidst makeshift roofs, earthen floors, and leaky walls and ceilings.

 These living conditions are deplorable, and have taken a toll on the population.
 Many children in the region resent their conditions and blame their parents for choosing to live there.
 Newly married couples stay away, not wanting to start families in open rubble.
-The result is that Karabagh’s most vital district is bleeding residents: Of the 24,000 resettlers who have come and gone since the war, only 8,000 remain.
-The number-one reason they cite is lack of housing.
+The result is that Karabagh’s most vital district remains unstable demographically: of the 25,000 resettlers who have come and gone since the war, less than half remain.
+The number-one reason they cite is the lack of decent housing.

-Renovation works are conducted by dedicated work brigades.
-Residents of each home also participate, keeping costs down and engendering a sense of ownership over the project.
+From 2008-2010, more than 40 renovation works were performed by dedicated work brigades, under TF’s supervision.
+Residents of each home also participated, keeping costs down and engendering a sense of ownership over the project.

 As news of these developments began to spread, Kashatagh’s authorities quickly embraced house renovation as an ongoing, government-funded activity.
 In doing so, they have used our activity model as a base, gradually developing and adapting it.
 Their goal is to cover ultimately all 1300 houses needing renovation in the region.

 These early efforts were co-funded by several diasporan groups, including the Armenian community of Sydney, Australia, the California-based Friends of Armenia, as well as many individual donors.